 Discussion

-We found that species’ predicted abundance and detection probability were affected by habitat features and management disturbances, with at least one variable per species receiving significant statistical support.
+We found that species’ predicted abundance and occupancy probability were affected by habitat features and management disturbances, with at least one variable per species receiving statistical support.
 Specifically, we found support for our hypotheses that lark sparrow abundance would be negatively related to canopy cover and positively related to sites with shrubby habitat and management-related disturbances.
 We also found support for our hypothesis that eastern towhee would be negatively correlated with canopy cover.
 We similarly found support for our invertebrate models; Leonard’s skipper abundance was negatively correlated with pre-survey disturbance and occupancy was weakly positively correlated with mean plot-level Liatris.
 Tiger beetle abundance and occupancy were positively correlated with elevation CV and canopy.